RedPandaGalaxy/BarOperatingBot-BOB/README.md

 More can be found in Extras folder in Report file.

 # Solution
-The solution incorporates the knowledge gained in all of the subjects – electronics, mechanics and embedded software The C language was used to program the robot
+The solution incorporates the knowledge gained in all of the subjects – electronics, mechanics and embedded software.
+The C language was used to program the robot
+Also note that used libraries used were NOT developed by the team.